sonatype-nexus-community/vscode-iq-plugin/README.md

 - Golang support depends on an installation of Golang
 - We run `go list -m all` to get your dependency list
 - This includes test dependencies, so it might be noisy
 - It would seem due to this running in VS Code, it runs in a slightly different shell/user, and thus it downloads your dependencies.
-We set this to `/tmp/gocache` in code, which may not work on Windows (PRs welcome!), so it might be slowish on it's first run
+We set this to `/tmp/gocache` in code, which may not work on Windows (PRs welcome!), so it might be slowish on its first run

 ##### dep